alarm-redist/census-2020/README.md

 ## Getting the data

 The easiest way to get the data is to [download it from our website]().
+You can also download a ZIP of all the data by clicking the green "Code" button above.

-However, if you want to work with multiple states, or wish to join the data to a precinct shapefile, we have created short scripts to help you do so.
+However, if you want to work with a specific set of states, or wish to join the data to a precinct shapefile, we have created short scripts to help you do so.

 ### Downloading files programmatically